 With the plan created and approved, you can start installing the basic components of the electrical system.
 Attach the outlet, switch and fixture boxes to the studs.
 This is the first step in wiring, and it takes place after you frame the walls but before you install insulation.
 Check local code for the minimum amount of space between electrical outlets.
 In general, the more outlets you have, the safer your home.

 Set your breaker box in an area where you can easily access it in the future.
-An unfinished location in a basement or a utility room is desirable.
-Choose the correct amperage for your breaker box, usually 200 amps for a midsized home.
+An unfinished location in a basement or a utility room is usually a good choice.
+Choose the correct amperage for your breaker box, usually 200 amps for a mid-sized home.

-Place the roll of wire next to the breaker box and begin pulling the wire according to your diagram to the closest outlet or switch for each circuit.
-Be aware that certain appliances--refrigerator, microwave, oven and furnace--are equipped with a 220-volt outlet and require corresponding wire.
+Once the boxes are in place, you can roll out the wires leading from the breaker box to all of the outlets.
+Place the roll of wire next to the breaker box, and begin pulling the wire according to your diagram to the closest outlet or switch for each circuit.
+Be aware that certain appliances, such as the refrigerator, microwave, oven and furnace, are equipped with a 220-volt outlet and require corresponding wire.
 Check with an electrician if you have any questions.